Wang-lab-UCSD/RESP2/README.md

 first downloading the raw data, then encoding it, then training models on it and reporting model evaluation results.

+# Running the RESP pipeline on your own data

+To use the RESP pipeline on your own data, please see [the resp_protein_toolkit](https://github.com/jlparkI/resp_protein_toolkit).
+Note that licensing restrictions apply and commercial use is not allowed.

 ### Installation

 These experiments were originally run on a Nvidia A6000 GPU with cuda12.3.